esterpantaleo/Elements_Exposed_To_Disasters/README.md

 <details>
 	<summary><img src="./icons/church.svg"><space><b>Cultural Heritage</b></summary>
-	The preservation of historical heritage is a key aspect ...
+	The preservation of historical heritage is essential to protecting cultural and architectural legacy.
 Advanced techniques like sensor data mining and machine learning can be used to monitor and maintain the structural integrity of historical buildings and infrastructure.
 By analyzing historical monitoring data, these technologies can predict the structural behavior of a critical historical building, ensuring its long-term stability. <br>
 	Brunelleschi Dome use case: <a href="https://unibari.sharepoint.com/:p:/r/sites/CN-HPCspoke5/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B16295ca5-5a64-4920-a908-c7a71646f5c5%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1738251341507&web=1" target="_blank">PPT</a><br>
 	<span style="color:blue">Fiammetta Menchetti UNIFI </span></li>